aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 > [!WARNING]
 > Having reactive values in your dependency array is a red flag that you might be in the anti-pattern of reacting to state changes, but it's fine to have reactive values in the dependency array if you are using that value to sync to an external system, like the network or local storage.

+> [!NOTE]
+> A reactive value is any value that can change between re-renders.
+Props, state, or any variables defined inside of a component are all reactive values.

 #### `useEffect` cleanup function